zibz0017/QuartzVault/content/Notes.md

 ---
 4.
 - Rav Dovid would teach his talmidim not to just accept things.
 They should make sure that they understood it.
 This was a major aspect of the חינוך.[^72]
-- Sometimes, a תלמיד would ask Rav Dovid that the Maharsha or the Pnei Yehoshua learn differently than the way Rav Dovid was learning.
+- Sometimes, a תלמיד would ask Rav Dovid that the Maharsha or the Pnei יהושע learn differently than the way Rav Dovid was learning.
 Rav Dovid would respond "Do *you* have a problem with how I am learning?".[^120] (I think this means that Rav Dovid wasn't going to just accept the way the Maharsha was learning and throw out his own pshat without a reason he understood.)
-- If the talmidim didn't accept that, Rav Dovid would turn to the Maharsha or Pnei Yehoshua in question and would delve into it.
+- If the talmidim didn't accept that, Rav Dovid would turn to the Maharsha or Pnei יהושע in question and would delve into it.
 Eventually it would emerge that the piece did not present a problem with the shiur.[^121]
 - Hispaalus one feels comes from a deep and clear understanding of things.
 This is even for simple and obvious things.[^74]
 - This hispaalus needs to be directed by one's seichel.[^74] (I think this means that at different times, it is important to feel different emotions.
 For example, when fighting a nisayon, thinking about the severity of the עבירה may be helpful.
 If someone fails the nisayon, perhaps thinking about the severity of the עבירה will make the person feel depressed and feel like giving up, which is counterproductive.
 At that point, thinking about how Hashem accepts someone who does legitimate תשובה might be a better thing to focus on.)
 - Rav Yaakov Kaminetzky agreed that this was the mehaleich in getting hispaalus of Rav Dovid.[^74]
-- Rav Dovid would say that there is a difference between shiur (not for halacha limaysa purposes) and mussar shmuzen.
+- Rav Dovid would say that there is a difference between shiur (not for הלכה limaysa purposes) and mussar shmuzen.
 Shmuzen were supposed to give over foundational concepts.
 As such, it is extremely important for them to be accurate.
 Therefore, whatever was said had to be muchrach from חז"ל, since in our times, we don't have the ability to trust our seichel.
 (There are other reasons for this, as well.)[^122]
 - When it comes to shiur, the main point is to train talmidim how to learn.
 As such, if it answers the questions and fits in the sugya and is reasonable to say, then that is fine.[^122]
 ---
 6.